ncatlab/nlab-content/pages/5845.md

 =--

 In general there is a duality (an anti[[equivalence of categories]]) between the category of monads having right adjoint and comonads having left adjoints.
+Note also that the [[algebra over a monad|algebras]] for a left-adjoint monad can be identified with the coalgebras for its right adjoint comonad.

 +-- {: .num_prop}
 ###### Proposition